josuemour4/blog/_posts/2024-08-09-maximum-demand.md

 **Example of single domestic maximum demand.**

-<p class="niceT">The following scenario is an example used for calculating the maximum demand in a domestic household.
+<p class="niceT">The following scenario is an example used for calculating the maximum demand in a domestic house.
 It includes the following items:</p>

 - 24 - lights
 - 3 - 2X36W flurescent lights @ 0.38A